sf-wdi-37/project-1/README.md

 > DO NOT START CODING UNTIL YOU HAVE GONE OVER YOUR PROJECT PLAN WITH AN INSTRUCTOR.

-* **Tuesday, December 18th @ 1:15pm** - Groups assigned and initial planning.
+* **Monday, December 17th @ 3:00pm** - Groups assigned and initial planning.

+* **EVERY DAY during project week @ 9:15am** - Technical interview preparation.

-* **BEFORE Wednesday, December 19th @ 12:00pm** - Present your app plan to an instructor to go over your [planning deliverables](#planning-deliverables).
+* **BEFORE Tuesday, December 18th @ 12:30pm** - Present your app plan to an instructor to go over your [planning deliverables](#planning-deliverables).

-* **Thursday, December 22nd - Friday, December 23rd** - No class session or instructors.
-GA campus open 10:00am - 4:00pm.

-* **Saturday, December 24th - Monday, January 2nd** - No class session or instructors.
-GA campus closed.

-* **Tuesday, January 3rd** - Final project workshop day.

-* **Wednesday, January 4th @ 9:00am** - Project due and presentations!
+* **Friday, April 21st @ 3:00pm** - Project due and presentations!

-In addition, we suggest you have a feature freeze sometime on Tuesday, January 3rd - meaning no new features!
+In addition, we suggest you have a feature freeze by 9:00am on Friday, April 21st - meaning no new features!
 After a feature freeze, you can focus on re-deploying your code to Heroku, polishing existing features, finalizing your README.md, and planning your presentation.

 ## FEEDBACK